Arjun-15-cse/PROMPT-ENGINEERING-Ex1/README.md

 - **Gemini** delivered more concise responses with greater technical depth and advanced AI concepts.
 - Overall, **ChatGPT is recommended for report writing and learning**, while **Gemini is better for technical research and validating information.**

+## Result:
+# Result

+The comparison showed that both ChatGPT and Gemini generated accurate and reliable responses using identical prompts.
+ChatGPT was better suited for academic report writing due to its clear structure and detailed explanations, while Gemini provided more concise and technically advanced content.